-In 2020, Bojinov et al. \cite{bojinov2020diagnosing} considered testing MAAR, where response mechanism does not depend on the data not just for observed, but for any possible missingness pattern.
-They note that under certain regularity conditions, MAAR can be tested from the observed data only, and offer three diagnostic procedures that rely on testing the dependence between response indicators and fully observed variables.
-We note that the distinction between MCAR and MAAR is mostly unclear in the literature, and the terms are used interchangeably.
-Good resource for clarification is by Seaman et al. \cite{seaman2013meant}.
+\cite{bojinov2020diagnosing} considered testing MAAR (Missing Always at Random), where response {mechanism} {does not depend on the data not only for the observed, but for any possible missingness pattern}.
+They noted that under certain regularity conditions, MAAR can be tested from the observed data only, and {proposed} three diagnostic procedures that rely on testing the dependence between response indicators and fully observed variables.